Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.10 - Travel Tracker Part 3/README.md

 ## Passing Error Messages to the Front-End

 In the index.ejs file, the input placeholder is set using EJS to display either the default message "Enter the country name" or an error message passed from the back-end.
 By passing error messages from our try-catch blocks, we can dynamically update the placeholder to inform the user of issues such as invalid country names or duplicate entries.

+## Reviewing the Solution in solution3.js

+In solution3.js, the function that checks all visited countries is already split out for reuse.
+The first try-catch block wraps the query that searches for a country_name matching the user input.
+If this fails, the error is logged, and the index.ejs page is rerendered with the current countries and an error message "Country name does not exist, try again."
+The second try-catch block wraps the insertion query and handles duplicate entries similarly by logging the error and rerendering the page with an appropriate message.